 Preventing the entry of exotic pests and diseases

-The Department of Agriculture and Water Resources undertakes a range of activities to try to prevent the entry of varroa mite and other pests and diseases.
+Our department undertakes a range of activities to try to prevent the entry of varroa mite and other pests and diseases including:

-- Inspections of people, mail parcels, baggage, ships, animals, plants and cargo containers by the department help prevent the entry into Australia of foreign bees and any pests and diseases they carry.
+- inspections of people, mail parcels, baggage, ships, animals, plants and cargo containers by our staff to help prevent the entry into Australia of foreign bees and any pests and diseases they carry

 Detecting incursions of exotic pests and diseases

 National Bee Pest Surveillance Program (part of the National Bee Biosecurity Program) is an early warning system to detect new incursions of exotic bee pests and pest bees.
 The program involves a range of surveillance methods conducted at locations considered to be the most likely entry point of bee pests and pest bees throughout Australia.
-Plant Health Australia (PHA) runs the program, which is funded by the Australian Honey Bee Industry Council (AHBIC), Horticulture Innovation Australia Ltd, the Rural Industries Research and Development Corporation (RIRDC) and the Department of Agriculture and Water Resources.
+Plant Health Australia (PHA), at a national level, coordinates and administers the program, which is jointly funded by the Australian Honey Bee Industry Council (AHBIC), Apples and Pears Ltd, Avocadoes Australia, Raspberries and Blackberries Australia, Strawberries Australia, AusVeg, Almond Board of Australia, Dried Prunes sector, Australian Macadamia Society, Onions Australia, Grain Producers of Australia and the Australian Government through Horticulture Innovation Australia Ltd.

 Improving the management of established pests and diseases